 Who We Are

 American Legion Post 46 was named in memory of Erwin Prieskorn of Ann Arbor, who died of wounds suffered in France in 1918.
 He was the first Ann Arbor casualty from World War II.
-The Post was issued a charter in 1919 and has been serving veterans and active-duty personnel and their dependents and the community continuously for the past 90 years.
+The Post was issued a charter in 1919 and has been serving veterans and active-duty personnel and their dependents and the community continuously for the past 100+ years.

 Over the years Post 46 had had a great tradition of service and fellowship.
 Those same attributes continue and I hope they always will.

-I have been selected commander of this Post, joining a long line of past commanders who have helped guide the direction and programs approved by our members.
-It will privilege to be associated with and to work with our officers and executive committee.
+I have been elected commander of this Post, joining a long line of past commanders who have helped guide the direction and programs approved by our members.
+It is a privilege to be associated with and to work with our officers and the executive committee.

-Our accomplishments over the past 90 years have been many, and some of them, notably the Past Commanders' Dinner five years ago; the World War II Memorial Prayer Breakfast; the contribution of funds to the VA Medical Center to refurbish the auditorium, contributions to the coffee fund and to patient gift certificate purchases; our contributions to the new Ann Arbor Fisher House; the installation of a flagpole and American Flag at Veterans Memorial Park.
+Our accomplishments over the past 100+ years have been many, and some of them, notably: the Past Commanders' Dinner a few years ago; the World War II Memorial Prayer Breakfast; the contribution of funds to the VA Medical Center to refurbish the auditorium, contributions to the coffee fund and to patient gift certificate purchases; our contributions to the new Ann Arbor Fisher House; the installation of a flagpole and American Flag at Veterans Memorial Park.
 All these and more.

 But many other significant activities took place long ago and form a distinguished part of our history.
 Our officers and executive committee accordingly asked past Historian Bob Wischmeyer to compile, as best as one can from scattered records and documents, an updated Post history.
-Copies of the book have been distributed to all Post members and are still available by contacting the Post Adjutant at PO Box 2192, Ann Arbor, MI 48106.
+Copies of the book may still be available.

 Commander Dave Draper